Kelly Ripa Is The Latest Person Slammed By Rosie O’Donnell In ‘The View’ Tell-All Book

 In Aiken’s eyes, Rosie’s on-air defense also basically “outed” him to the world.

 “The truth is she outed me in a way because I had not been out yet.
 When she said the words, ‘If that was a straight man,’ she was confirming that she knew that I wasn’t,” Aiken said in the book.

 He claimed the day Rosie made that statement on The View was one of the worst of his life and devastating, but he allegedly was not angry at her for her remarks.

-Aiken allegedly turned down an invitation to go on The View to discuss what happened between himself and Ripa during the Live! faux pas.
+Aiken allegedly turned down an invitation to go on The View to discuss what happened between himself and Ripa after the Live! faux pas.

 Us Weekly noted that pals of Ripa are confounded as to why O’Donnell would bring up the incident in the book which happened so many years ago.

 “This is absurd and offensive.
 Kelly has been supportive of and revered by the LGBTQ community.
 She has such love for them and the feeling is returned.”

 The New York Post reported in 2006 that Aiken poked fun at the incident during an appearance at the American Music Awards when his co-presenter Tori Spelling cut him off mid-sentence and covered his mouth with her hand.